All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

-Research consistently shows growth hormone optimization improves energy levels and reduces fatigue.
+Research consistently shows growth hormone improvement improves energy levels and reduces fatigue.
 A 2022 study in the International Journal of Endocrinology found CJC-1295/Ipamorelin combination therapy increased IGF-1 levels by 85% and improved energy scores by 70% in adults with growth hormone deficiency (Thompson et al., 2022).
 Sleep quality studies demonstrate 60% improvement in deep sleep phases, directly correlating with daytime energy levels.
 The combination shows particular efficacy in adults over 35 experiencing age-related energy decline.

 Dosing & Administration